edneedham/details/README.md

 to provide a summary of the extracted text.
 It's designed to help users distill documents and jargon down into manageable snippets.

-*This is only a minimal working example*
+*This is only a minimal working example.*

+---
 ## TODOs
 - Move the client codebase to TypeScript.
 - Add tests.
 - Authorization and authentication.
 - Store the summaries with their respective images acting as a gallery for each user.
+---

 ## Features
 - Upload an image containing text